-Whenever I teach any art lesson, I begin with a thorough demonstration.
-This way students are watching and focused.
+Whenever I teach an art lesson, I begin with a thorough demonstration.
+This demo ensures that students are watching and focused.
 They learn each necessary step before they get their hands on the materials.

 How to Make This Winter Art Project

-We use oil pastels to draw a winter scene.
-For this lesson, we drew houses and things around houses (i.e., trees, hills, cars, etc.).
+Use oil pastels to draw a winter scene.
+For this lesson, we drew houses and things around dwellings (i.e., trees, hills, cars, etc.).
 You could have your students draw anything they like or something specific.

 This art lesson looks best on dark construction paper.
 It creates a nice contrast with the white of the snow coming later.
-They fill in each thing drawn pressing down with their oil pastels.
+Fill in each thing drawn pressing down with their oil pastels.

 Winter Art Project Bulletin Board Display

 This winter art project also makes a beautiful display when posted on a bulletin board.
-I call my display “Winter Wonderland”!
+I call this display “Winter Wonderland”!

 Ready to complete this winter art project in your classroom?
-I have the supplies ready that you need!
+Have the supplies prepared that you need!